needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-asset-files.md

    * You can upload assets from existing Unity assets; see the [Asset Database Uploader sample](./asset-database-uploader-sample.md).
    * You can create assets through the dashboard; see the [Managing assets on the dashboard](https://docs.unity3d.com/docs-asset-manager/manual/add-asset.html) documentation.

-You should also have uploaded files to an asset; see the [Create asset files use case](use-case-create-asset-files.md).
+You should also have uploaded files to an asset; see the [Create files use case](use-case-create-asset-files.md).

 ## How do I...?

-### List the asset files of an asset
+### List the files of an asset

 By default, when you get an asset, the files associated with are not included in the response.
 To get files associated to an asset: